The next MBA application deadline is January 6.

 The bad news?
 This trend has shifted direction.
 With the advent of e-cigarettes, also known as vapes, teens are returning to nicotine.
 37% of 12th-graders reported vaping in 2018, compared to 28% in 2017.

-Instagram is Part of the Problem.
-And the Solution.
+Instagram is Part of the Problem... and the Solution.

-One possible explanation for this is that vapes have social media appeal.
+One possible explanation for this reversal is that vapes have social media appeal.
 E-cigarettes come in a wide range of colors and flavors, and their marketing is bright and fun.
-Online vaping communities form around hashtags like #vapenation.
+Online vaping communities form organically around hashtags like #vapenation.

 But in their recent Marketing Science article, Piyush Anand (Rice Business) and Vrinda Kadiyali (Cornell) use vaping-related social media patterns to their advantage.
-By treating Instagram posting behavior as a proxy for underage e-cigarette use, Anand and Kadiyali can draw conclusions about what might happen in the wake of federal regulation.
+By treating Instagram posting behavior as a proxy for underage e-cigarette use, Anand and Kadiyali draw conclusions about what might happen in the wake of federal regulation.

 The Short-Term Effects of a Vaping Tax